 You must amend the attached scripts to suit your organizational needs.
 Where text is in

-courier and italic, replace those fields with the network appropriate hostnames, domain names, and so on.
+courier and italic, replace those fields with the network appropriate host names, domain names, and so on.

 Note: At the time of writing, error handling is not included in the scripts.
 Any errors will be ignored.

-- Guardian must be installed.
+- The Smoothwall Filter Guardian module must be installed and licensed.

 - A Web proxy authentication policy must be in place.

 - Both transparent and non-transparent policies are allowed.